|

 Eugene

 Jean Grendler, Night Sky Network coordinator for the club and one of the advisors.
-Mailing address: 3330 Alder St. Eugene, OR 97405
+Mailing address: 3330

 Grants Pass